directus/directus/.changeset/nine-geckos-jog.md

 "@directus/api": minor
 ---

-Updated WebSocket subscriptions to include the new policies
+Updated WebSocket subscriptions to include the new policies collection